 - Personalization and uniqueness: Focus on creating digital products that reflect your unique perspective, creativity, or expertise.
 Offering personalized products or services can really set you apart from competitors.

 - Testing and iteration: Experiment with different digital product ideas and formats to see what resonates with your audience.
-Invite and collect feedback and iterate on your offerings based on what your customers are sharing back with you.
+Invite customers to share feedback and iterate on your offerings based on what they share with you.

 We hope that’s nudged you in the right direction as you think about digital products to sell that are a great fit for you and your audience.